 GolfDundee COVID-19 Management Rules

+The following rules and procedures have been introduced to ensure a safe environment for both golfers and our staff, and we ask that you adhere to these at all times.

 All rounds must be pre-booked.

-Do not attend the course without a pre-booked time as you will not be permitted to play.
+In keeping with Scottish Golf guidance, you must not attend the course without a pre-booked time as you will not be permitted to play.
 Our starters cannot take bookings.
 Bookings can be made online via the Leisure Active App or Connect booking system

 Limited Phone Bookings